AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Schedule work items in your Home Calendar

-You can use the Home Calendar to schedule work items for your week.
+You can use the [!UICONTROL Home] Calendar to schedule work items for your week.

 >[!NOTE]
 >
 >Placing a work item on your Home Calendar does not change the existing dates associated with the work item.

-To add a Workfront work item to your calendar:
+To add a [!DNL Workfront] work item to your calendar:

 1. Go to the Home Calendar view, as explained in [View the Home Calendar](../../../workfront-basics/using-home/using-the-home-area/view-home-calendar.md).